 The Projects and Construction Review: Colombia

 Other sectors, such as power generation, have been the focus for investors since the Ministry of Mining and Energy issued Decree 570 of 2018, which regulates public policies to implement long-term energy contracts for non-conventional renewable energy projects.
-In addition, the Mining and Energy Planning Unit is structuring the bidding process to execute long-term power purchase agreements (PPAs) with new renewable energy projects for the supply of 5,000MW and investments up to US$6,000 million.
+In addition, the Mining and Energy Planning Unit is structuring a bidding process to execute long-term power purchase agreements (PPAs) with new renewable energy projects for the supply of 5,000MW and investments up to US$6,000 million.
 The foregoing investment trends are likely to see a steady growth as Article 296 of Law 1995 of 2019 made mandatory for energy distributors to purchase at least 10 per cent of its energy demand from renewable sources from 2022 onwards.

 The year in review

 Perhaps the biggest highlight of 2020 was the commencement of the works for the first metro line in Bogotá, after 70 years of studies and discussions around the construction of the mass transit project for Colombia´s capital.
 Last year, the concessionaire, one of the biggest Chinese construction companies, executed the construction commencement minutes giving a way to initiate the performance of certain key works on site.
 This document entails a point of no return for the city to finally materialise its long-expected metro project.
 After achieving said milestone, the Mayor of Bogotá appointed a new manager for Bogotá's metro company, Empresa Metro de Bogotá, who is responsible for overseeing the performance of the construction and continuing with the structuring of a second line, which will serve the populous localities of Suba and Engativá in the northwest of Bogotá.